-As I said above, structural testing in this business doesn’t address the questions that are really being asked.
-What our customers, building owners, architects, engineers, etc., really want to know is, how do these products perform?
-So, we began conducting performance testing in Toronto, Canada (a few photos from the initial testing are below).
+Our customers, building owners, architects and engineers want to know how these products perform.
+So, we began to performance test in Toronto, Canada (a few photos from the initial tests are below).

-One of the ways we’ll continue to stay on top of research and snow guard performance is by employing the use of the new building that we’ve recently constructed at our facility in Vermont.
+One of the ways we’ll continue to stay on top of research and snow guard performance is by using the new building that we’ve recently constructed at our facility in Vermont.
 The sole purpose of this building is to study and monitor snow guard performance.
 This is the first and only project of its kind that we’re aware of.

 The building is a salt box configuration.
 One side is 7/12 pitch and the other side is a 12/12 pitch.
 The roof is divided into 3 separate roof sections.
 Section one is metal, section two is composition shingles and section three is synthetic slate.
 This allows us to monitor each roof type, on different roof pitches, side by side with other common roofing materials so that we aren’t just monitoring snow guard performance, we’re simultaneously monitoring snow guard performance on different roofing materials.